5G-ERA/middleware/README.md

 snap info microk8s
 ```

-If the command does not execute after a few seconds the systemd dependency needs to be fixed acording to the following [Github thread](https://github.com/microsoft/WSL/issues/5126).
+If the command does not execute after a few seconds the systemd dependency needs to be fixed according to the following [Github thread](https://github.com/microsoft/WSL/issues/5126).

 Use the following command to restore the systemd dependency